Daniel434m/GC_System/README.md

 1. Click **Code** → **Codespaces** → **Click on create codespace on main**
 2. Wait for the environment to load
    - The PHP server will start automatically on port **8000**
-   - Navigate to ports, then hover over the forwarded address, finally open in browser.
+   - The broswer window will open automatically to view the system.
 3. Test and Preview code.